 Also, many of these shows could be classified as rare, and not all are available on North American-encoded DVDs.
-Please double check the listings if you decide to buy DVDs and you don’t own a region-free DVD player.
-Some titles are only available on Amazon UK, which isn’t a problem for most countries.
+Please double check the listings if you decide to buy DVDs and you don't own a region-free DVD player.
+Some titles are only available on Amazon UK, which isn't a problem for most countries (and sometimes it's cheaper for things you can get on your local Amazon).
 They can either convert the currency at checkout, or you can let your card do it automatically.

 Scottish TV Shows, and TV Shows Primarily Set in Scotland

 Outlander – 2014 to 2018 – An English nurse mysteriously finds herself transported back to Scotland in the year 1743.
 This show was a joint British–American project, using creative talent from both sides of the pond.
 Streaming